armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-19-4.md

 There is an issue creating or updating service accounts.
 This causes the pipeline permissions feature to not work.

-**Affected versions**: Armory Spinnaker 2.19.6, 2.19.5, and 2.19.4.
+**Affected versions**: Armory 2.19.6, 2.19.5, and 2.19.4.

-**Fixed versions**: Armory Spinnaker 2.19.7 and later
+**Fixed versions**: Armory 2.19.7 and later

 ## Highlighted Updates
 ### Armory
 Highlighted Updates describe some of the major changes in this release.
-Highlights specific to Armory Spinnaker for this release include:
+Highlights specific to Armory for this release include:

 **Policy Engine**